Kossuth County, Iowa

 Kossuth County (/kəˈsuːθ/) is a county in the U.S. state of Iowa.
 As of the 2020 census, the population was 14,828.
 The county seat is Algona.

 History

 Kossuth County was founded on January 15, 1851.
 It was named after Lajos Kossuth, Regent-President of Hungary who went into exile to America following the war of independence of Hungary from the Habsburg Dynasty.
 The county was enlarged northward in 1857 by the inclusion of the former Bancroft County.
-Crocker County was another county created out of the same area of Kossuth County as Bancroft County but was reverted due to not being larger than 432 square miles.
+Crocker County was another county created out of the same area of Kossuth County as Bancroft County but was reverted due to not being larger than 432 sqmi.
+Another attempt to create a new county called Larrabee County failed in 1914.

 Geography

 According to the U.S. Census Bureau, the county has an area of 974 sqmi, of which 973 sqmi is land and 1.6 sqmi (0.2%) is water.
 It is Iowa's largest county by area.